rcook/beginning-practical-haskell/q-and-a.md

 This will eventually become Frequently Asked Questions once the questions have been asked more than once each!

-# Q. If a thunk is forced from more than one thread, are there any guarantees that a value will not be evaluated more than once?
+# If a thunk is forced from more than one thread, are there any guarantees that a value will not be evaluated more than once?

 My hand-wavy answer to this was "It doesn't matter" since referential transparency guarantees that whether the inner computation was performed more than once cannot be observed by outside users.
 But, of course, this is not really true since more than one computation could incur a time or performance overhead that could be observed by the end user.